Initiatives to Address Climate Change Issues

 Climate change is a critical business concern for the JFE Group from the perspective of business continuity.
 Our steel business, which emits 99.9% of the Group’s total CO2 emissions, has been developing various technologies for saving energy and reducing these emissions.
 We have applied these technologies to steel manufacturing processes to enable production with low levels of CO2 emission intensity.

+Furthermore, the JFE Group has developed and maintains a variety of products and technologies that contribute to reducing GHG emissions, including high-performance steel materials that save energy when customers use them, as well as renewable energy power generation.
 We will continue to develop and promote the widespread use of these processes and products.
-We consider this as an opportunity to apply the technologies we have fostered across the globe and at the same time contribute to tackling climate change.
+We consider this an opportunity to apply the technologies we have fostered across the globe and at the same time contribute to tackling climate change.

 JFE Group Environmental Vision for 2050

 The JFE Group intends to strengthen sustainability through solutions that address global climate change issues while restructuring its business in response to changes in the environment surrounding the steel business.
-We regard 2020 as a milestone year for further reinforcing our efforts to tackle climate change, and we are actively promoting initiatives for reducing CO2 emissions.

-We will systematically address climate change by reflecting the TCFD’s principles in the business strategies of our JFE Group Environmental Vision for 2050.
-In the steel business, we will reduce CO2 emissions by 18% from FY2013 levels by the end of FY2024.
-In addition, we announced that the target of reducing CO2 emissions in FY2030 is 30% or more, compared to FY2013, in the steel business.
 To explore all possibilities for realizing carbon neutrality in 2050, we will take on the challenge of developing ultra-innovative technologies such as carbon-recycling blast furnaces developed with our proprietary technology while also adopting a multitrack approach for pursuing other technologies.
-In our engineering business, we will widen our contribution to the reduction of CO2 in society as a whole by expanding and advancing renewable power generation and carbon-recycling technologies, supplying high-performance steel products, and other initiatives.
+In our engineering business, we will widen our contribution to the reduction of GHG in society as a whole by expanding and advancing renewable power generation and carbon-recycling technologies, supplying high-performance steel products, and other initiatives.
 Furthermore, we will apply Group strengths to accelerate the commercialization of our offshore wind-power business.

 JFE Group Environmental Vision for 2050